TEAM

 Co-supervisor: Dr. Mauricio Cantor

-2019-2021, MSc student at Graduate Programme in Ecology,
+2019-2024, PhD at the Graduate Programme in Ecology

 Supervisor: Prof. Fabio Daura-Jorge